peakstoneuk/peakstoneuk.github.io/_posts/2017-04-30-upgrading-to-bootstrap-4-in-laravel-spark.markdown

 	        </ul>
 	    </div>
 	</div>

-For the last main HTML change, the structure of dropdown menus has also changed.
-This exaple is taken from my personal project, so it's missing a few of the default links that Spark comes with but it should give you the idea.
-Buggest change is the way the dropdown-menu elements are written:
+For the last HTML change, the structure of dropdown menus has also changed.
+This example is taken from my personal project, so it's missing a few of the default links that Spark comes with but it should give you the idea.
+The biggest change is the way the dropdown-menu elements are written:

     <li class="nav-item dropdown">
         <a class="nav-link dropdown-toggle" href="/" id="userMenu" data-toggle="dropdown" aria-haspopup="true" aria-expanded="false">